RoboCop 2: 1988–1989: Frank Miller's RoboCop 2

-Miller's first draft was less comic and had a bigger emphasis on corporate fascism than the final film, with the last showdown pitting RoboCop against OCP forces instead of RoboCop 2.
-It was enjoyed by Davison for its grittiness, "inventive action," humor, and politics; however, Orion rejected it as "unfilmable" and brought in a screenwriter of the violent western film The Wild Bunch (1969), Walon Green, to re-write it.
+Miller's first draft was less comic and had a bigger emphasis on corporatism than the final film, with the last showdown pitting RoboCop against OCP forces instead of RoboCop 2.
+While RoboCop (1987) producer Jon Davison praised its grittiness, "inventive action," humor, and politics, Orion rejected the script as "unfilmable" and brought in a screenwriter of the violent western film The Wild Bunch (1969), Walon Green, to re-write it.
 Cut material included backstories for Anne Lewis and the marriage between Alex Murphy and his wife Ellen.
-Miller later used his treatment as the story of his own series of RoboCop comics published in the 2000s.
+Miller later used his treatment as the basis for his own series of RoboCop comics published in the 2000s.